 Hence, while the suggested motive makes every bit of sense, it fails to explain why EA would want to solve this problem with scripting.
 And in particularly when considering that there already are better alternatives available.

 Thesis #3: Avoiding that people win or lose too much keeps the game exciting

 The third and final thesis is that EA uses scripting, handicapping or momentum to maintain a reasonable level of difficulty.
 No one – including EA – disputes the importance of getting get the difficulty right.
 No one wants to play if they either can’t win or can’t lose.
 And obviously, the better you are at getting the difficulty right, the more games you will sell.

-But the mere fact that EA wants to get the difficulty right doesn’t lead to the conclusion that they also need to or want to manipulate matches.
+But the mere fact that EA wants to get the difficulty right doesn’t lead to the conclusion that they need to manipulate our matches.

 But FUT doesn’t suffer from the lack of access to opponents with similar skills: Each and every hour of the day, more than 11.000 FUT matches are played.
 At any given point during a day, there will be thousands of players available.
-Hence, all the game needs to do to create balanced matches is to match people up against opponents with similar capabilities.
-And as already stated, this is indeed the approach that EA evidently have taken.
+Hence, all the game needs in order to create balanced matches is to match people up against opponents with similar capabilities.
+And as already stated, this is evidently the approach that EA has taken up until now.

 What works and what doesn’t?

 People, who believe that the game or EA is out to get them, need a rationale.
 Above, I have analysed the three most common rationales, and pointed out some of the obvious flaws, which I’m certain that EA is able to see as well.